calebtuttle/portfoliobuilder/README.md

     > addsymbols 1 AMC

-The above command added AMC to Basket1.
+The above command adds AMC to Basket1.

 We buy a basket with the `buybasket` command.